mwong770/Mongo-News-Scraper/README.md

 ## <a name="features"></a> :boom: Features

-* Read the latest scraped articles from npr when first entering the site
+* Read the latest scraped articles from NPR when first entering the site
 * Read the headline, summary and byline of newly scraped articles
-* Click "Read" to read the full article on npr's website
+* Click "Read" to read the full article on NPR's website
 * Leave and read comments on articles
 * Save and unsave articles
 * Click "Saved" to see only saved articles